 - July is the driest month.

-Conclusion of Best Boutique Hotels In Amalfi Coast
+Conclusion of Best Boutique Hotels on the Amalfi Coast

 While there are many towns to choose from on the Amalfi Coast there are many differences between the towns on the Amalfi Coast.